mitchcapper/KPEntryTemplates/README.md

 KeePass to be used for storing additional things than web logins and extend the built in templating system by providing a UI.

-Bug reports and feature requests should be filed in GitHub while general discussion in https://gitter.im/KeePassUnofficial/Plugins
+Bug reports, feature requests, and general discussion should now all happen on the GitHub project page.

 The primary interface for the plug-in is an extra tab that shows up in the main Add Entry form.
 By default going to